ZelKnow/Feature-Denoising/README.md

 python main.py --arch resnet101 --epochs 18 --lr 0.0005 -b 60 --resume path/to/your/checkpoint --advtrain ./dataset
 ```

-###Feature Denoising
+### Feature Denoising

-To test the effection of feature denoising, simply change `--arch resnet101` to `--arch FD_resnet101`.
-It is a modified resnet with a non-local mean block.
+To test the effect of feature denoising, simply change `--arch resnet101` to `--arch FD_resnet101`.
+It is a modified resnet with a non-local mean block appended.